abe-winter/abe-winter.github.io/_posts/2019-11-27-ott-fleabag.md

 Being a market participant lets me keep my power and reward the behaviors I like.
 Subscribing to something is giving my power away; it's good until it isn't.

-The simplest example of this is cable fees -- they [hide fees](https://arstechnica.com/tech-policy/2017/08/comcast-fails-to-get-hidden-fee-class-action-suit-thrown-out-of-court/), play games with expiring promotional pricing, and [24% of fees are 'company-imposed' i.e. made up to deceive you](https://www.consumerreports.org/fees-billing/cable-company-fees-add-to-tv-bill/).
+The simplest example of this is cable fees -- they [spring fees on you later](https://arstechnica.com/tech-policy/2017/08/comcast-fails-to-get-hidden-fee-class-action-suit-thrown-out-of-court/), play games with expiring promotional pricing, and [24% of fees are made up anyway](https://www.consumerreports.org/fees-billing/cable-company-fees-add-to-tv-bill/).
+I think some state AG sued them because buyers lost their credit score over these surprises.

 I heard [an interview with the founder of the Surgery Center of Oklahoma](https://www.econtalk.org/keith-smith-on-free-market-health-care/), a clinic that doesn't take insurance.
 He claimed that his outcomes were fine and his prices were much lower, and various other badness like long lines could be avoided.